Sampling recovery in $L_2$ and other norms: Approximation in general norms

-will play an important role.
-This is no surprise as this function (especially for $V_n$ being a space of polynomials) is an important quantity in approximation theory, see~\cite{Freud,Gr19,Nevai}, and has already turned out to be instrumental in proving results in the uniform norm, see e.g.~\cite{KWW,PU}.
-Note that for any orthonormal basis $\{ b_k\}_{k=1}^{n}$ of the $n$-dimensional space $V_n$ we have
+Depending on the choice of $V_n$, {$G$ and $L_2(\mu)$,} the $\Lambda_n$ correspond to the inverse of the Christoffel function, or the best constant in Bernstein or Nikol'skii inequalities.
+Its appearance is no surprise as it is an important quantity in approximation theory, especially for $G=L_\infty$ and $V_n$ a space of polynomials, see~\cite{Freud,Gr19,Nevai}.
+It has already turned out to be instrumental in proving results in the uniform norm, see e.g.~\cite{KWW,PU}.

 \goodbreak